sdondley/ClimateChangeChat/raku/Cool-Raku.md

 ## How it works
 First we assign variable `$x` to `^Inf` which represents a Range of Integers from 0 to infinity.
 In Raku, a Range is a class which generates Range objects.
-Range objects are "lazy," which means the actual set of numbers in the Range aren't actually calculated.
+Range objects are "lazy," which means the actual set of numbers in the Range aren't actually calculated or generated.
 This is unlike an Array where each element is calculated ahead of time by the compiler and inserted into the array and eats up memory.
 And so laziness makes your program much more efficient.
 You certainly don't want to wait around for your computer to count to infinity but you'd certainly run out of memory long before then anyway!

 Next we create a simple subroutine called `get-prime` that accepts a single argument called `$nth`, which is placed inside a set of parentheses.
 The